dalejwalterd/Implantables-Nova-Application/manual/How To Use.md

 ‎```STM_RM.ioc``` is the STM32CubeMX configuration file that enables creation of initialization code for pin function and system clocks through a GUI.

 As long as the existing set up peripherals and pin assignments are not modified, the ioc file can be used to add additional peripherals and GPIO to the project.

+> [!NOTE]
+> STM_RM.ioc must be renamed to match the name of the folder that contains it.